jerrykurtin/2048_duel/README.md

 # 2048_duel
 A 2-player 2048 game.
 Finally!

+This project is a 2-player adaptation of the popular 2048 game.
+It is available to play at www.2048duel.com

-This is a work in progress, but a text-based prototype is available to play in the file proto.py
+A text-based prototype is also available to play in the file proto.py
 ```python
 python proto.py
 ```